 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

-As I started picking out items I wanted to use, my course really changed.
+As I started picking out items I wanted to use in my master bathroom, my course really changed.
 At first I wanted all things black and white.
 But I had these floating shelves that I installed permanently (I would not recommend that!) and needed to work around them.

-My gage was the wallpaper.
-I ordered two different kinds to see what I liked best.
+My gage was the wallpaper and I ordered two different kinds to see what I liked best.
 I decided between DOODLE DOTS and FIONA from Wallblush.
 I just loved the big green leafs and decided to go floral instead!

 They shelves were Provincial before and I wanted them darker.
 So I used Ebony stain over the Provincial and loved the darker look.
 I started adding the FIONA wallpaper and was super happy with the result.

 This is a peel and stick wallpaper that isn’t hard to apply, but I recommend two people – an “applier” and a “puller”.
 One person applies the paper (according to directions that are included) and the other person slowly pulls the backing off.
 Trying to do it all by yourself turns into a frustrating mess – believe me cause I did it!

 I knew some knobs and pulls would really add a fun depth to the cupboards.

 I opted for a darker look and chose the Industrial Soft Iron Cup Pull and the Knurled Industrial Soft Iron Knob from DLawless Hardware.
 This company is awesome and I have used them before.
 They have so many options and are inexpensive.